OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ---
-title: Configure your add-in for event-based activation (preview)
+title: Configure your Outlook add-in for event-based activation (preview)
-description: Learn how to configure your add-in for event-based activation. ms.topic: article ms.date: 05/15/2020
+description: Learn how to configure your Outlook add-in for event-based activation. ms.topic: article ms.date: 05/15/2020
 localization_priority: Normal
 ---

-# Configure your add-in for event-based activation (preview)
+# Configure your Outlook add-in for event-based activation (preview)

-Before the introduction of the event-based activation feature, a user would have to explicitly launch an add-in to complete their tasks.
+Without the event-based activation feature, a user has to explicitly launch an add-in to complete their tasks.
 This feature enables your add-in to run tasks based on certain events, particularly for operations that apply to every item.
 You can also integrate with the task pane and UI-less functionality.
 At present, the supported events are as follows.

 - Compose a new message
-- Organize a new appointment
+- Create a new appointment

 By the end of this walkthrough, you'll have an add-in that runs whenever a new message is created.

 > [!IMPORTANT]
 > This feature is only supported for preview in Outlook on the web with an Office 365 subscription.
-See [How to preview](#how-to-preview) in this article for more details.
+See [How to preview](#how-to-preview-event-based-activation-feature) in this article for more details.
 >
 > Because preview APIs are subject to change without notice, they shouldn't be used in production add-ins.